-Penalty Charge Notice Fine (£60-£120) to be issued by the Local Authority.
-The £60 Penalty Charge Notice will need to be paid in full separately by both parents within 21 days and will rise to £120 if paid between 22 and 28 days.
+Penalty Charge Notice Fine (£80-£160) to be issued by the Local Authority.
+The £80 Penalty Charge Notice will need to be paid in full separately by both parents within 21 days and will rise to £160 if paid between 22 and 28 days.
 If the Penalty Charge Notice is not paid within 28 days, parents can be prosecuted under section 444, the Education Act 1996.

-Children attending Sefton schools, including (name of school), are not allowed absence for holidays.
+Children attending Sefton schools, including St Luke's CE Primary, are not allowed absence for holidays.
 Any absence, other than for illness or emergency medical attention, will be coded as Unauthorised, (G) - Family holiday not agreed or (O) Unauthorised absence.

 Parents may choose to request absence stating exceptional circumstances for removing their child during term time.
-This request must be made to the Headteacher by emailing head@slf.sefton.school.
+This request must be made to the Headteacher by emailing head@slf.sefton.school or returning an Application for Leave of Absence form (available from the school office) to school.
 Only exceptional circumstances will be authorised.